oasisprotocol/nexus/README.md

 ### Indexer

-You should be able to `make oasis-indexer` and run `./oasis-indexer --config config/local-dev.yml` from the repository root.
+You should be able to `make nexus` and run `./nexus --config config/local-dev.yml` from the repository root.
 This will start the analyzers and the HTTP server, but you can start each of the constituent services independently as well.
-See `./oasis-indexer --help` for more details.
+See `./nexus --help` for more details.

 Once the indexer has started, you can query the Oasis Indexer API
 ```sh